How to Hang Shelves

 First, the cleats work well for heavy cabinets because you can easily mount the wall cleat and then simply lift the cabinet and “hook” it on.
 There’s no need to support a heavy cabinet temporarily while you drive screws to anchor it.

 Another common use for French cleats is to create a flexible system of shelves or cabinets.
-You can screw one or more lengths of wall cleats across the entire wall, and then easily relocate shelves, or add more shelves at a later date.
+You can screw one or more lengths of wall cleats across the entire wall, then easily relocate shelves, or add more shelves at a later date.
 Make cleats by ripping strips of 3/4-in. plywood with a 45-degree bevel on one edge.
 Screw one strip to the wall and the other to the back of the shelf or cabinet.
+Learn how to turn your garage into a storage dream with french cleats.